 Interestingly, a significant level of interpretation was possible, and indeed required, when discussing the meaning and implications of applying prescriptions.
 This was due to the fact that the EA provided abstract, generic prescriptions at enterprise level.
 For example, principle LBI10 in the Business and Information area stated that "processes are service oriented".
 However, the EA itself did not specify what defines a service oriented business process.
 In addition, the EA was partially created by external consultants, whom had left the organization at the time of creating the PSA.
-As a result of the interpretative nature, we used the prescriptions' comments section extensively in order to make our translations explicit.
+As a result of the interpretative nature, we used the prescriptions' comments section extensively for explicating our translations.

-Another relevant learning experience was the fact that the theoretical framework could be practically applied to a specific project when drawing up a PSA.
-The participants considered the abstraction levels, aspect areas and labels categorizing prescriptions particularly practical instruments.
+The learning during the AR-research, both for the organization and the researchers, took place mainly during the sessions that were organized to discuss the current version of the PSA.
+We have learned that the theoretical framework can be practically applied to a specific project when drawing up a PSA.
+The participants considered the abstraction levels, aspect areas and labels for categorizing prescriptions particularly practical instruments.
 The original theory did not feature the label for ambiguous (AMB) prescriptions.
-They were added to the framework as a result of the research, for it proved practical to be able to guickly find them during discussions and review sessions.
+They were added to the framework as a result of the research, for it proved practical to be able to quickly find them during discussions and review sessions.
 The abandoned (ABD) prescriptions were also added to the theory as a result of discussions, although this type was not required for this particular PSA.
-Furthermore, the original framework featured three project content categories: Unaltered Inherited Prescriptions, Altered and/or Added Prescriptions, and the PED.
-Our experiences with working with a PSA in the project were sent to the lead architects, so that they would be able to use the insights for an enterprise-wide PSA template.
+The experiences with working with a PSA in the project were sent to the lead architects, so that they would be able to use the insights for an enterprise-wide PSA template.

-CONCLUSIONS AND FURTHER RESEARCH
+5 CONCLUSIONS AND FURTHER RESEARCH

 We have presented a theoretical framework that describes different architectures at project level: Project Architecture, Project Start Architecture and Software Architecture.
-The PA and PSA are architectures that have to be understood in the context of EA and can be described using the
+The PA and PSA are architectures that have to be understood in the context of EA and can be described using the IAF framework.

-IAF framework.
 Software Architecture is a different type of architecture, one that can exist without an EA.
 It can, however, be influenced by an EA (and/or DA).
 For the PSA, a set of labels is presented which can be used to explicitly state the type of a prescription.
 A real-life case has been presented to illustrate the framework and show that it can be used to create a PSA, based on the prescriptions from an EA and/or DA.
 RUP artifacts have been mapped on the framework to illustrate the PED.